react-observatory/react-observatory/docs/API-Reference/withRouterAction.md

 # `withRouterAction(action)`

-[Higher-Order Components](https://reactjs.org/docs/higher-order-components.html) for dispatching an action, when asynchronously loaded component is about to mount.
+[Higher-Order Components](https://reactjs.org/docs/higher-order-components.html) for dispatching an action with the data from the router context, when the route is matched and corresponding component is about to mount.

 The action will receive the [location](https://reacttraining.com/react-router/web/api/location) and the [match](https://reacttraining.com/react-router/web/api/match) from [react-router.](https://github.com/ReactTraining/react-router)